swethamurthy25/Integrated-IT-Asset-Management-Enhancement-Initiative/README.md

 ## $\textcolor{red}{Case\ Study\ on\ Integrated\ IT\ Asset\ Management\ Enhancement\ Initiatives}$

 ### $\textcolor{red}{Project\ Description}$
 The "Integrated IT Asset Management Enhancement Initiative" serves as a pivotal endeavor within the organization's digital transformation and cost optimization strategy.
 This project is dedicated to elevating IT Asset Management (ITAM) to a state of meticulous precision, ensuring the tracking and reporting of asset value and ownership throughout their entire lifecycle.
 While substantial progress was achieved in the previous fiscal year, with the definition and implementation of IT asset procurement processes and standards, the upcoming phase is committed to addressing the Deploy, Service, and Retire stages of the IT Asset Management lifecycle.

 ### $\textcolor{red}{Problem\ Statement\ and\ Challenges}$
 According to the recent audit report, IniTech Solutions is experiencing a problem with the present techniques for managing asset data which includes data duplication and mismanagement, visualization issues, and decentralized data models.

-## Technology Solution
+### $\textcolor{red}{Recommended\ Solution}$

-To resolve IniTech Solutions' crisis, it would be best to create a system where a database of asset information is stored and updated in real-time and can be viewed in an asset portal, on whose dashboard users can submit requests for assets that have already been allocated or request for a new asset, as recommended by IT auditors.
+To address the challenges faced by IniTech Solutions, the optimal solution involves developing a system that maintains a database of asset details, ensuring real-time updates.
+This system should include an asset portal with a dashboard, allowing users to both view allocated assets and submit requests for new ones, as advised by IT auditors.

-## High-Level Process Design
+### $\textcolor{red}{High\ Level\ Process\ Design}$

 ![image](https://github.com/swethamurthy25/Integrated-IT-Asset-Management-Enhancement-Initiative/assets/112581595/395f04ed-7855-4b00-b392-5490dadaf1ce)

-## Network Topology (Infrastructure Architecture)
+### $\textcolor{red}{Network\ Topology\ (Infrastructure\ Diagram)}$

 The network topology of the Initech system is divided into three layers: the presentation layer, the business layer, and the database layer.
 The presentation layer ensures that the communications it receives are formatted appropriately for the recipient application.
 In addition, the presentation layer serves as the user's and workers' first point of contact when they use the online application.
 It consists of desktop computers, laptop computers, and mobile devices that customers utilize to access the application.

 The proxy server is then used to perform two-factor authentication when a user or employee attempts to access the system.
 The proxy server acts as a firewall, preventing the attacker from gaining access to the private network.
 Any data entered by the user via the user interface must pass through the firewall to reach the business and database layers.
-This is because the firewall acts as the network security device that monitors and filters inbound and outbound network traffic in accordance with an organization's security policies.
+This is because the firewall acts as the network security device that monitors and filters inbound and outbound network traffic by an organization's security policies.
 The organization’s whole network is secured with the help of a firewall.

 The data that successfully gets through the firewall will be routed to the business logic layer which contains web servers in it.
 The Business Logic Layer manages the business rules, calculations, and logic that determines how an application should function.
 Here we have two web servers for stockroom management and asset management where the actual process of stockroom inventory management and the serialized asset tracking process happens.
 The database layer contains the repositories that encapsulate the logic required to access data sources.
 They centralize common data access functionality, providing better maintainability and decoupling the infrastructure or technology used to access databases from the domain model layer.
 Initech Solutions has a centralized data repository where we can store the most up-to-date information on asset records, stockroom management data, and so on.

 ![image](https://github.com/swethamurthy25/Integrated-IT-Asset-Management-Enhancement-Initiative/assets/112581595/0dca7555-ecde-41bb-8cb2-6ca0dce10462)

-## Entity Relationship Diagram
+### $\textcolor{red}{Data\ Modelling\ with\ ER\ Diagram}$

 The ER Diagram has six entities: